 Christian Lamour: christian.lamour@liser.lu Nathalie Lorentz: nathalie.lorentz@liser.lu Date submitted: 2020-09-03

 Global cities have developed ambitious cultural policies to attract a qualified workforce, expecting a range of artistic amenities addressed to their social class.
 In parallel, the mass media has always been considered a key intermediary between the producers and consumers of cultural practices.
 However, what is the link between the use of mass media and the arts-led practices in small size global cities?
 Current research based on the Bourdieusian concept of cultural capital, shows that both practices are correlated and reveal a cultural distinction of a “two-headed” elite from other social groups.
-Luxembourg, a small-urbanized country that has become an international player in the financial sector is used as a case study to investigate the cultural distinction of the elites in this type of global city.
+Luxembourg, a small-urbanized country is used as a case study to investigate the cultural distinction of the elites in this type of global city.

 Keywords: mass media, global cities, cultural capital, performing arts,